Din l-Art Ħelwa: Name and offices

 The name of the organization is derived from the first verse of L-Innu Malti, Malta's national anthem: "Lil din l-art ħelwa..."
 (This fair land).
 Letter Ħ is part of Maltese alphabet.

-The offices of Din l-Art Ħelwa are found at 133 Melita Street, Valletta.
-The building is part of a large townhouse located at 130-135, Melita Street (formerly Strada Britannica).
+The offices of Din l-Art Ħelwa are located at 133 Melita Street, Valletta.
+The building is part of a large townhouse located at 130-135 Melita Street (formerly Strada Britannica).
 In 1816, part of the house belonged to Maria Stivala.
-The property was later owned by Antonio Giappone, and then owned by Giuseppe Apap.
+The property was later owned by Antonio Giappone, and then by Giuseppe Apap.

 Properties managed

 Din l-Art Ħelwa has the following properties under its care in Malta: